- What Are Bank Account Bonuses, How Do They Work, And Why Should You Do Them?

 Another way I’ve been able to earn great rates of return on my non-invested cash is by taking advantage of bank account bonuses.
 I’ll go into more detail about how these bank account bonuses work as we get further into this post, but in short, many banks will offer you some sort of bonus if you open a bank account with them and meet certain requirements.
-These requirements can vary, but they typically involve direct depositing a certain sum or maintaining a certain account balance for a specified period of time.
+These requirements can vary, but they typically involve direct depositing a certain sum or maintaining a certain account balance for a specified period.

 In practice, what this means is that if you have some cash set aside, you can use that cash to earn bank account bonuses, essentially allowing your idle cash to earn much more than the typical 1 or 2 percent interest that most savings accounts offer.
 I’ve personally earned thousands of dollars over the years simply by taking advantage of these bank account bonuses.